-- Are you working with a variety of microphones (condensor, dynamic, etc.)?
+- Are you working with a variety of microphones (condenser, dynamic, etc.)?

 Bear these things in mind when considering the checklist below.

 - Preamp.
 Pretty much more important than anything else if you are using condenser microphones.
-If the preamp isn’t good even the Cadillac of microphones will be affected.
+If the preamp isn’t clean or quiet, even the Cadillac of microphones will be affected.
 Test the quality of the preamp with condenser microphones at low, medium, and high levels and listen to the noise floor.
 Is the noise floor high even at low levels?
 How thick or present is the noise?